As the main or only point of contact with many customers, contact centre performance fundamentally drives the business bottom line.

 Skilling up your team has the added advantage of showing employees that you care about their careers, and are keen for them to progress.
 Settled teams with low churn levels are more productive because they know your organisation and its products and services inside out.
 Retaining an experienced employee is always more economical and productive than recruiting an inexperienced one.

 My advice would be to ensure that you’re carefully considering the targets you’re setting for your agents.
-For example, you could find that if you focus on reducing average handling times, you could impact the quality of the service your team are providing.
-Be mindful that one target can introduce other behaviours you need to look out for and understand.
+For example, you could find that if you focus on reducing average handling times, you could impact the quality of the service your team is providing.
+Be mindful that one target can introduce other behaviours that you need to look out for and understand.

 Finally, it’s essential to look at productivity at an operational level and understand the actual business value (reputation, CSAT and financial) of first call resolution versus metrics like average handling time.

 But you shouldn’t just look to give feedback.
+Ask for it, too.

-Don’t assume your teams are proactively avoiding work if a stat doesn’t make sense, understand it first and course-correct, whether that’s the process, messaging, feedback into product and propositions or even looking at investing in better software.
+Don’t assume your teams are proactively avoiding work if a stat doesn’t make sense.
+Understand it first and course-correct, whether that’s the process, messaging, feedback into product and propositions or even looking at investing in better software.
 Whatever it is, you need to keep as close with your agents as possible.

 When your technology helps good agents work more efficiently, you have the perfect recipe for an effective contact centre.
 Your technical solution is the middle ground between your customers and your staff, so it has to be robust and flexible.